 The mission of the Accreditation Committee is to recommend to the Executive Committee policies, programs, and actions pertaining to regulatory matters, practices, and codes with both national and international implications.
 This involves procedures related to all activities of the other Standing Committees.
-In its vigilance to avoid duplication of efforts, WBMT members agreed early (2009) that AHCTA would fulfil the role of the WBMT Accreditation Committee.
+In its vigilance to avoid duplication of efforts, WBMT members agreed in 2009 that AHCTA would fulfil the role of the WBMT Accreditation Committee.

-The Chairs of this committee are:
+The Chair of this committee is:

-- Joseph Schwartz (Member Society, ASFA) end of first term: July 1, 2020 - Mickey Koh (Member Society, ISCT) end of first term: April 1, 2020
+- Joseph Schwartz (Member Society, ASFA) - Mickey Koh stepped down after one term on April 1, 2020, since he was elected as Secretary of WBMT.